pwittchen/ReactiveNetwork/README.md

 ```

 These methods are created to allow the users to fully customize the library and give them more control.

+Please note, not all parameters are relevant for all strategies.

 For more details check JavaDoc at: http://pwittchen.github.io/ReactiveNetwork/javadoc/RxJava2.x